FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

 :::info
 - You can only publish libraries if you have access to branching, which is available to Pro+ users.
 - Libraries can only be published from the main branch, and each published version is linked to a specific commit, ensuring robust version control.
+- You must commit your changes before publishing a new version of the library.
+- It's recommended to include a message that tells users what has changed in the version your are publishing.
 :::

 ### Disabled Features in a Library